ibis-hdl/compiler/Readme.md

 ### Fix Parser Testsuite

-IIRC the tests passed in 2018.
+The tests passed in 2018, using Boost v1.68's spirit X3.
 Only problems mentioned in vhdl parser_rules *test_case_FixMe.txt* where known.
-In 2021 following test *test_vhdl_parser_rule* tests failed:
+In 2021 boost is bumped to v1.73 and following *test_vhdl_parser_rule* tests failed:

   - test_case_name = aggregate/aggregate_001;
   - test_case_name = aggregate/aggregate_002;